dewi-alliance/hotspot-manufacturers/longmen.md

   - Up-front: ¥ 1 million
   - On-hand:  ¥ 2 million
   - Access:
-    - 3 sales teams completely for the C-side
+    - 3 sales teams completely for the Consumer
-    - 5 sales teams completely for blockchain industry
+    - 5 sales teams completely for the Blockchain Industry
 * What is your plan for additional financing if required?
 (This is the second biggest risk in new hardware ventures, getting almost over the line and then running out of cash.)
   - We have an inherent product line to maintain cash flow and are not expected to need financing.